InclusiveEducationTUDelft/InclusiveEducationTUDelft/public/data/tips/tip3.md

 # TIP 3

 This is a good tip.
-It should have its own page.
+It should have its own page. :d

 ## The page we're talking about